About bovine TB

 Q&A on the introduction of compulsory post-movement testing in the Low Risk Area (LRA).

-A new voluntary TB test is being introduced for cattle keepers in England with herds on 4 year surveillance testing.
+A new voluntary TB test was introduced in 2016 for cattle keepers in England with herds on four yearly surveillance testing who are planning to sell all or part of their herd.

 Information about penalties for those who are late in completing their TB testing.